dylanfontaine/sodium/README.md

 the Libsodium library and the Libsodium PHP extension can be found in ["Using Libsodium in PHP Projects."](https://paragonie.com/book/pecl-libsodium)

-The Halite PHP library can be installed using Composer Manager or the Libraries module.
+The Halite PHP library should be installed using Composer Manager.
+The composer manager module has the option to customize the path where vendor files are loaded.
+This is useful if your prod server does not allow access out to d.o. or packagist.
-  * To utilize composer manager, simply run "composer update --no-dev" or similar to fit your environment.
-This is the recommended setup.
+  * To utilize composer manager, simply run "composer update --no-dev --no-ansi --optimize-autoloader" or similar to fit your environment.
-  * To use the "Libraries" module, place the "halite" library in /sites/all/libraries/

 ## Using Sodium in Encrypt